-- 6.1 The operator shall identify products or materials that are/contain risk phrased substances/materials R45, R46, R49, R60 and R61 and products that are/contain Halogenated VOC's with the risk phase R40 and formulate and implement a timetable to replace, control and limit designated risk phrase materials as soon as possible, as defined and agreed by the Local Authority. - 6.2 Compliance with the Solvent Emissions Regulations 2004 shall be demonstrated by the use of a solvent reduction scheme to demonstrate the achievement of a target emission.
+- 6.1 The operator shall identify products or materials that are/contain risk phrased substances/materials R45, R46, R49, R60 and R61 and formulate and implement a timetable to replace, control and limit designated risk phrase materials as soon as possible, as defined and agreed by the Local Authority. - 6.2 Compliance with emission limits for Volatile Organic Compounds can be demonstrated in the following ways: - 1.
+The use of a solvent reduction scheme to demonstrate the achievement of a target emission.
 The emission targets are as follows:

-Target Emission By 31/10/2005 Target Emission by 31/10/07 5 - 15 tonnes solvent consumption Total Mass of Solids x 0.9 Total Mass of Solids x 0.6 15 tonnes or more solvent consumption Total Mass of solids x 0.56 Mass of Solids X 0.37 to achieve a reduction of the total emissions from the installation.
+Current Target Emission Target Emission by 31/10/05 Target Emission by 31/10/07 5 - 15 tonnes solvent consumption Total Mass of Solids X 1 Total Mass of Solids X 0.9 Total Mass of Solids X 0.6 15 tonnes or more solvent consumption Total Mass of Solids X 1 Total Mass of Solids X 0.56 Total Mass of Solids X 0.37